XZ3149/LeafcutterITI/README.md

 --preprocessed          A flag on Whether the files provided are already normalized, mainly for rerunning the pipeline and don't
                         perform normalization again
---normalization_scale   The mode use for normaliztion, whether the count/TPM scale is based on local (gene level) or global level, can only input
+--normalization_scale   The mode use for normaliztion, whether the count/TPM scale is based on junction count simulation, local (gene level) or global level,
-                        local or global (default: local)
+                        can only input junction, local, or global (default: junction)

 --samplecutoff          Minimum Normalized count/TPM for an intron in a sample to count as exist (default: 0)